brokenhandsio/steampress-fluent-mysql/README.md

     </a>
 </p>

-Steampress Fluent Postgres provides Fluent PostgreSQL adapters for SteamPress to allow you to use SteamPress with a PostgreSQL database.
+Steampress Fluent MySQL provides Fluent MySQL adapters for SteamPress to allow you to use SteamPress with a MySQL database.

 # Usage: